Validark/Accelerated-Zig-Parser/README.md

     ```

 - Fixed random performance issues, like the compiler not realizing that our SIMD/SWAR chunks are always aligned loads.
-(It matters on a lot of less-mainstream machines!)
+(It matters on a lot on less-mainstream machines!)

 - Made the SIMD/SWAR code go chunk by chunk in lockstep rather than have each individual component load its 64 (on 64-bit machines) bytes separately.
 I am assuming that LLVM was able to reuse loaded vectors on some occasions, but in practice I saw a massive speedup in the last week.
 Granted, the utf8 validator was turned off temporarily while it is being reworked.
 However, on my Zen 3 machine I typically saw basically no performance difference between running the utf8 validator versus not.
-The reason for this is because we almost always can early out when the entire chunk is ascii.
-Due to alignment/cache/happenstance, I typically saw my tokenization times go down with the utf8 validator turned on, so I don't think I am unfairly advantaging my most recent measurements.
+The reason for this is because we can almost always exit early when the entire chunk is ascii.
+Due to alignment/cache/happenstance, I typically saw my tokenization times go *down* with the utf8 validator turned *on*, so I don't think I am unfairly advantaging my most recent measurements.

 - Turned off the utf8 validator.
 I need to fix the types for it so it can be re-enabled.
 We also need to port a SWAR version. simdjson or Golang might have some tricks we can use.